-- 1. The use of fences, gates, and walls in front yards are not permitted and will only be considered by the Architectural Review Board on an individual basis.
-Use of fences, gates, and walls are allowed in all other yards to define spaces and provide privacy. - 2.
-Fencing and walls in side and rear yards shall have a maximum height of 4 feet, unless other provisions and City of Cumming Code of Ordinances have other maximum height limits, apply the most strict. - 3.
+- 1. The use of fences, gates, and walls in front yards are not permitted and will only be considered by the 2.

+Architectural Review Board on an individual basis.

+Use of fences, gates, and walls are encouraged in all other yards to define spaces and provide privacy. - 2.
+Fencing and walls in side and rear yards shall have a maximum height of 6 feet, unless other provisions and City of Cumming Code of Ordinances have other 4. maximum height limits, apply the most strict. - 3.
 Material for fencing include: wood, metal (with powder coated factor finishes), ornamental aluminum, combinations of masonry and wood or metal.
-Wood fences shall be painted or stained with colors that relate 4.
-Landscape lighting that illuminates plants and trees to and are complimentary to the primary structure.
+Wood fences shall be painted or stained with colors that relate to and are complimentary to the primary structure.
 No fencing shall be left untreated.
-Vinyl, PVC, and Chain-link are not allowed. - 4.
-Fencing that is adjacent to the public park and open space shall be consistent and is required to be the same design as determined by the Architectural Review Board.
-Fencing for individual lots shall require review board approval.
+Vinyl, PVC, and Chainlink are not allowed.